kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 	 rules                                       |    5
 	 5 files changed, 520 insertions(+), 1 deletion(-)

+Because more than `changelog` has changed, we have commits to deconstruct.

+If there are no commits to deconstruct, continue to [Finish deconstructing](#finish-deconstructing).

+#### Identify logical changes

+5 files have changed.
+We'd like to separate the changes into logical units, where:

- * All changelog changes go to one commit.
+ * All changelog changes go to one commit called `changelog`.
- * Update maintainer (in debian/control) goes to one commit.
+ * Update maintainer (in debian/control) goes to one commit called `update maintainers`.
  * All other logically separatable commits go into individual commits.

-debian/changelog:
+Look in `debian/changelog`:

 	nspr (2:4.18-1ubuntu1) bionic; urgency=medium